 Two metaphors of the shengren and the art of sagehood are common, that of a) a harmonizer and the harmonious society and b) the composer and an orchestra.
 Mengzi offered the following image of a group of Chinese sages with Confucius being the greatest of them all:

-Associating the sage’s realm with the harmoniousness of an orchestra is a common metaphor that is met with great enthusiasm by most sinologists.
-It helps them to explain the concept of Chinese sageness to their European and American countrymen who have not yet heard about shengren tradition before, yet who are aware of the power and beauty of Classical music.
+Associating the sage’s realm with the harmoniousness of an orchestra is a great metaphor that is met with warm enthusiasm by most sinologists.
+Every lover of classical music loves an orchestra.
+This should get their readers hooked to love Eastern spirituality.
+Cause it plays like an orchestra.
+The orchestra trick helps sinologists to explain the concept of Chinese sageness to their European and American countrymen who have not yet heard about shengren tradition before, yet who are aware of the power and beauty of Classical music.
 Music was a universal language, the subtleties of sagacity not quite universal yet.

 A central polarity in such works as the Analects is the polarity of self-cultivation (hsiu-shen, hsiu-chi) leading to personal self-realization (the attainment of the highest virtues of jen or cheng) and the ordering and harmonizing of the world (chi-kuo p’ing t’ien-hsia).

 In Christianity, man was created by God.
-In Confucianism, man was part of the universe, part of the 天人合一 or “oneness of heaven and man”.
+In Confucianism, man was part of the universe, part of the 天人合一 or ‘oneness of heaven and man.’
 There never was and there still is no God or Creator in Confucianism.
-Becoming a junzi and ultimately becoming a shengren through the cultivation of the self was the single most important idea in Confucian China – it was a teaching about goodness, humility, social conduct, benevolence, and true humanity; therefore a correct and appropriate translation of sheng into European languages was and still is vital for the proper understanding of Confucianism and any other sage culture.
+Becoming a junzi and ultimately becoming a shengren through the cultivation of the self was the single most important idea in Confucian China – it was a teaching about goodness, humility, social conduct, benevolence, and true humanity.

-“Sage”, as said before, is a fine English (and French: “le sage”) translation of sheng(ren), as it combines positive connotations with timelessness.
-Importantly, it was not overused.
+‘Sage,’ as said before, is a fine English (and French: ‘le sage’) translation of sheng(ren), as it combines positive connotations with timelessness.
+More important, it was not overused.
 It meant this: a man of the highest sagacity or wisdom; and although the German-speaking world had no sages, sages nevertheless seemed to be a universal concept that could be re-discovered once a higher degree of understanding was reached.
-Plato’s philosophy had condemned the sagacity of the sages, and Christianity attributed highest wisdom only to God and His son: even Jesus Christ the savior of humanity did not carry such a name; was never called a Weiser or sage; and if Christianity indeed preferred its saints, then it was save so say that the term sage was not overused at all in the West.
-Translating sheng as English “Wiseman” (with capital “W”) never occurred, and if it occurs one day, it should be considered dull and unimaginative: Sagacity and wisdom were not the same.
-Translating sheng(ren) as German der Weise, which more or less correspondent to English Wiseman, was philologically speaking acceptable but a bit unfortunate, since the “Weise”-translation would always resonate with mythology and Grimm‘s’ Fairy Tales, which made China look childish.
+Plato’s philosophy had condemned the sagacity of the sages, and Christianity attributed highest wisdom only to God and His son: even Jesus Christ the savior of humanity did not carry such a name; was never called a Weiser or sage; and if Christianity indeed preferred its saints, then it was save so say that the term ‘sage’ was not overused at all in the West.
+Translating sheng as English ‘Wiseman’ never occurred, and if should occur one day, it ought to be considered dull and unimaginative: Sagacity and wisdom are not the same.
+Translating sheng(ren) as German der Weise, which more or less correspondent to English Wiseman, was philologically speaking acceptable but a bit unfortunate, since the ‘Weise’-translation would always resonate with bedtime stories which made China look immature.

-As far as Confucius’ The Analects is concerned, the earliest key words and translations associated with Confucius and the sheng(ren) were “Sapientum”, meaning wisdom or sagacity, and “Sinarum Philosophus“, meaning Chinese philosopher.
-From the earliest encounter with the Confucian Classics it was thus clear that Confucianism in the eyes of the European discoverers had something to do with the “teachings of wisdom” or a “philosophy of wisdom” (in German: “Weisheitslehre”).
-After that all-important first impression the missionaries nevertheless shifted away from the aspect of wisdom and more toward the aspect of holiness, which we now know greatly helped their cause in China.
-The sheng(ren) became a saint or Heiliger (a holy man); although other translations like heroes, philosophers, and sages were still applied, seemingly depending on the aim and ideological or religious objective of the translator.
+As far as Confucius’ The Analects is concerned, the earliest key words and translations associated with Confucius and the sheng(ren) were ‘Sapientum,’ meaning wisdom or sagacity, and ‘Sinarum Philosophus,’ meaning Chinese philosopher.
+From the earliest encounter with the Confucian Classics it was thus clear that Confucianism in the eyes of the European discoverers had something to do with the ‘teachings of wisdom’ or a ‘philosophy of wisdom’ (in German: ‘Weisheitslehre’).
+After that all-important first impression the missionaries nevertheless shifted away from the aspect of wisdom and more toward the aspect of holiness, which (we know today) had advanced the victory march of Christianity all over Asia.
+The sheng(ren) became a saint or Heiliger (a holy man); although other translations like heroes, philosophers, and sages were still thrown in, seemingly depending on the aim and ideological or religious objective of the individual translator.
 The fruits of that past Evangelization of China can still be measured today: The Chinese character 圣sheng has become synonymous for holy, holiness, holy man, and saint.
 Till today, the Church was translated 圣会sheng hui; and The Bible was called 圣书sheng shu or 圣经sheng jing (Gützlaff, 1867).
 Next, Christmas became 圣诞节sheng dan jie; Holy Religion was now 圣教sheng jiao; and Santa Claus was called圣诞老爷sheng dan lao ye.
 Notable exceptions were Jesus Christ who translated into耶稣 ye-su, and God who was rendered上帝 shangdi.
 Languages can be colonizers, too.

-The literature about the rise of the philosophers and fall of the sages in Greek antiquity was abundant yet one-sided: Werner Jaeger’s Paideia: Die Formung des griechischen Menschen (1973), Robin Waterfields’ The First Philosophers (2000), and Oliver Taplin’s Literature in the Greek and Roman Worlds (2000), all described how the victorious philosophers superseded the sophists.
+The literature about the rise of the philosophers and fall of the sages in Greek antiquity was abundant yet one-sided: Werner Jaeger’s Paideia: Die Formung des griechischen Menschen (1973), Robin Waterfields’ The First Philosophers (2000), and Oliver Taplin’s Literature in the Greek and Roman Worlds (2000), all described how the philosophers outmoded the sophists.
 Strikingly, the departure of sages and sagehood from European tradition was at no point considered a loss.
-On the other hand, the rise of philosophers and, later, Christianity and its saints, were seen as win and gain.
+On the contrary, the rise of philosophers and, later, Christian saints, were seen as win and gain.

-Ancient Mediterranean culture continued to replace its sages by philosophers and sageness by philosophy.
-Even the great administrators of the Roman Empire expressed their contempt for the sophists who were “neither sages nor philosophers, but merely shrewd men with a turn for legislation.”
+Ancient Mediterranean culture continued to replace its sages (or sophists) by philosophers and sageness (or sophistry) by philosophy.
+Even the great administrators of the Roman Empire expressed their contempt for the sophists who were ‘neither sages nor philosophers, but merely shrewd men with a turn for legislation.’
 The Mediterranean world had contained its sages and their wisdom teachings and was now dominated by two unique European movements: Christianity and Greek philosophy.
 European sage culture was gone.
 From then on, whenever the Europeans wanted to meet those spiritual beings they now had to leave their country and travel eastwards: to the sages of the Orient.